-So now that the music industry has changed and everyone wants music for free, how do you build that fanbase and why is that change a good thing?
+So, now that the music industry has changed and everyone wants music for free, how do you build that fanbase and why is that change a good thing?

 You’ll improve, you’ll bond as a unit and you’ll find champions who will tell everyone how good you are.

 BUT – you now have an advantage that outdoes MTV in it’s heyday and will allow you to build momentum slowly, reach a global audience, perfect your style and sound – all the while sticking two fingers up to the old music industry hegemony.

-The internet.
 You must use the internet to build your fanbase.

 Here’s what you do: